 Generally speaking, when it comes to a low bite track you want to be applying a thicker layer of tire prep formula.
 If the race track has a medium bite, you should aim for a medium application.
 For a high bite track you may either want to opt for a thin coat or even skip tire prepping completely, depending on the bite of the respective race track.
 We’ll go more into the details a little bit later.

-How To Apply the Tire Prep Formula to Your Kart Tires
+How To Apply Tire Prep for Go-Kart Racing

 Applying tire prep formula on your go-kart tires is fairly simple, however there are a few steps that you need to take into consideration before you start.
 For an effective tire prep application process you can follow the step-by-step guide below.